nonoumasy/LA-Crime-2010-2019/README.md

 This is an analysis of Los Angeles Crime Data.

 Main Observations:
-- What day did most crimes occur?
-Thursdays
+- Most crime incidents occur on Thursdays
-- What time of day did most crimes occur?
-12pm(noon)
+- Majority of crime incidents occur around 12pm(noon)
-- Is crime increasing or decreasing in time?
+- Most murders happened in region: 77st Street.
-- Most victims are Latino, followed by White
+- Most victims are Latino, followed by White, and then Black.
-- Victims are almost equally distributed between Men and Women
+- Victims are almost equally distributed between Men and Women.

 - How many crime incidents per day?
 - Which areas are the most dangerous in terms of crime incidents in LA?
 - Which areas are the least dangerous in terms of crime incidents in LA?
 - Most murders occured at , the majority of the victims were gender and this old
 - Most rapes occured at
 - Most Robber occured at
+- Is crime increasing or decreasing in time?